- What are your hours?

 We are open Monday thru Friday - 7:00 a.m. to 5:00 p.m.
 Our telephone hours are 9 a.m. to Noon and 1:30 to 4:30p.m.

 - Where do I park?

-Our building contains a parking garage which accepts cash only.
+Our building contains a parking garage.
 The cost is $1.00 for 20 minutes.
 The entrance is on the K Street side.
 There is also metered street parking.

 - What forms of payment do you accept?

 Co-pays and deductibles are due at the time of service.
 We accept cash, checks, Visa and Mastercard and will bill your insurance whenever possible, however, please remember that the primary responsibility for payment is yours, not your insurance company’s.